Kirksville Daily Express

-The Kirksville Daily Express is a bi-weekly newspaper published Wednesday and Saturday.
-It serves the Kirksville and Adair County, Missouri area including the communities of Brashear and Novinger.
+The Kirksville Daily Express is a weekly newspaper published on Wednesdays.
+It serves the Kirksville and Adair County, Missouri, area including the communities of Brashear and Novinger.
 It is owned by Carpenter Media Group.

 History

 While newspapers in Adair County date back as early as 1856, the Kirksville Daily Express had its beginnings in 1901 when the Kirksville Evening Express was started by N. A. Matlick and J. Orton Rice.
 In 1906, under the new ownership of C. C. Howard, the name was changed to the Kirksville Daily Express.
-In November, 1909 Howard sold it to a trio of businessmen led by E. E. Swain.
+In November 1909, Howard sold it to a trio of businessmen led by E. E. Swain.
 Swain soon bought out his two partners and the newspaper would remain in the Swain family for the next eight decades.
-Edward Everett Swain, a native of Ewing, Illinois had considerable newspaper experience before coming to Kirksville.
-He previously worked for major publications in Rochester, New York as well as the St. Louis Post-Dispatch, St. Louis Globe-Democrat and the Associated Press.
+Edward Everett Swain, a native of Ewing, Illinois, had considerable newspaper experience before coming to Kirksville.
+He previously worked for major publications in Rochester, New York, as well as the St. Louis Post-Dispatch, St. Louis Globe-Democrat and the Associated Press.